Sofwath/pythonthaanatoletin/README.md

 # python thaana to letin converter
-a small tool to convert from thaan to letin
+a small tool to convert from thaana to letin

 exception mappings and sample text(thaana) taken from https://github.com/naxeem/thaana-transliterator (a nice little php base thaana to letin tool).